StarAntonU/bookstore/README.md

 }
 ```

-+ After registering a new user, you need to log in to obtain a JWT token.
++ After registering a new user, you need to log in to get a JWT token.

 *Method* **POST** `http://localhost:8088/api/auth/login`